 Car Brands and the Companies they Belong to

-The fate of legendary car manufacturers is complex and unpredictable.
-In the last millennium, the United States’ leading automotive manager, Lido Anthony Iacocca, predicted the disappearance of many companies that produced their own cars.
-These forecasts referred to the beginning of the 21st century.
-And the legendary ex-leader of Chrysler and Ford corporations was not mistaken: now only the most resilient players remain in the automotive market.
+The fate of legendary automakers is complex and unpredictable.
+In the last millennium, leading American automobile executive Lido Anthony Iacocca predicted the disappearance of many companies that produced their own cars.
+Those predictions were for the early 21st century.
+And the legendary ex-manager of Chrysler and Ford was not mistaken: now only the most resilient players are left in the automobile market.

 The fact is that at the turn of the century, independent companies began to close or merge into alliances and groups.
-Some of them could not withstand the competition and declared bankruptcy, while others acted aggressively, capturing everyone who could interfere with their dominance on the world stage.
+Some of them could not withstand the competition and declared bankruptcy, while others acted aggressively, seizing all those who could prevent their dominance on the world stage.

-Hundreds of car brands sold in different countries do not actually exist autonomously but belong to certain manufacturers.
-Moreover, there are just over a dozen large conglomerates.
-Among them are those who managed to successfully overcome the crisis, anticipate customer needs, and timely eliminate competitors from their path.
+Hundreds of automobile brands sold in different countries do not actually exist autonomously but belong to certain manufacturers.
+In addition, there are just over a dozen large conglomerates.
+Among them, there are those who managed to successfully overcome the crisis, anticipate the needs of customers, and eliminate competitors from their path in a timely manner.

-So who are they – the legendary pillars of the automotive industry?
-Let’s try to understand the intricacies of the global market and find out who actually owns the most famous car brands.
+So, who are they – the legendary pillars of the automotive industry?
+Let’s try to understand the intricacies of the global market and find out who really owns the most famous automobile brands.

 American Automobile Concerns

-With its rich history and vast influence, the American automobile industry has long been a global pioneer in transportation innovation.
-The story of the American automobile concerns stretches back over a century and is punctuated by names that resonate with power, ingenuity, and cultural significance.
-From the roaring engines of muscle cars to the silent hum of electric vehicles, American automobile concerns have been at the helm of innovation, design, and cultural transformation.
+The American automotive industry, with its rich history and enormous influence, has long been a global pioneer in transportation innovation.
+With a history that spans more than a hundred years, American automobile companies have names with a sense of power, ingenuity, and cultural significance.
+From the roaring engines of muscle cars to the quiet hum of electric vehicles, American automobile concerns have been at the helm of innovation, design, and cultural transformation.
 Their legacy is a testament to American ingenuity, ambition, and resilience.

 General Motors